call us today

 Victim Assistance Office – Florida Department of Corrections – The Florida Department of Corrections provides assistance to victims of crime committed by inmates or offenders who have been released on community supervision or parole.
 The law enforcement unit also notifies victims of an offender’s release and provides resources for victims, including counseling, support groups, crisis intervention, and crimes compensation.

 Alachua County Sheriff’s Office – The sheriff’s office in Alachua County provides access to the county’s most wanted criminals, information on crime reports in the county and links to victim services and crime prevention.
-The sheriff’s office is located at:
+The sheriff’s office is located at:2621 SE Hawthorne Rd

-Contact the Galigani Law Firm today for a consultation about your violent offense throughout Alachua County in Florida.
-Dean Galigani is an experienced Gainesville criminal attorney who will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
+If you have been arrested for a violent crime in Florida, contact Galigani Law Firm today.
+Dean Galigani at Galigani Law Firm is an experienced Gainesville criminal attorney who will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.